rodrigoffonseca/VMwareHorizonScripts/README.md

 > NOTE: You MUST configure the script with the appropriate Address Space for VNET and Subnet that does not overlap with Customer's On-premises Address space.

 > NOTE: You should define the custom DNS IP address for Name Resolution.
-Usually it's the IP addresses of you Active Directory Servers, that may exist on Azure has Virtual Machines, or On-premises.
+Usually, it's the IP addresses of you Active Directory Servers, that may exist on Azure has Virtual Machines, or On-premises.

 We create a VNET with 4 non-overlapping address ranges in CIDR format in the pod's VNet, reserved for subnets.
 - Management subnet — /27 minimum - It must have SQL Service Endpoint enabled on this subnet.